Simple Syrup is a staple ingredient for any well stocked home bar. Once you learn how easy it is to make at home, you will never buy it again!

-We love to use mason jars to store simple syrup after we make it, but you can also use any other glass jar or bottle or even a plastic food storage container.
+We love to use mason jars to store it after we make it, but you can also use any other glass jar or bottle or even a plastic food storage container.

-Regular simple syrup uses a 1:1 sugar to water ratio.
 Rich simple syrup uses a 2:1 sugar to water ratio.
-As the name implies, rich simple syrup is sweeter than regular.
+As the name implies, it is sweeter than regular.

-Some bartenders prefer to use rich simple syrup in their cocktails because it is thicker and gives cocktails a little more body and mouthfeel.
+Some bartenders prefer to use it in their cocktails because it is thicker and gives cocktails a little more body and mouthfeel.

-Tip: Always use less rich syrup if substituting for regular syrup.
+Tip: Always use less rich syrup if substituting for regular.